nithbala/2ndDemo/README.md

 # 2ndDemo
 This is my 2nd Demo!

-And ofcourse, this is successfully completed, Cheers:)
+And of course, this is successfully completed, Cheers:)

 Thanks,
 Nithishram Balasubramanian